zwets/openclinica-rules-compiler/README.md

 The compiler as well as its documentation is contained in the [HTML file](oc-rules-compiler.html).
 Open that file and press the Example button to see the documentation and annotated sample input.

-Please report any bugs to its author, Marco van Zwetselaar <zwets@kcri.ac.tz>
+Please report any bugs to its author, Marco van Zwetselaar <zwets@kcri.ac.tz>.

+The OpenClinica Rules Compiler is licenced under the GPL v2.